How do finance students experience student life?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into actionable priorities for finance programmes and the wider student life environment.
-It tracks topics and sentiment by year and cohort, compares like‑for‑like with sector peers across subject groupings, and surfaces equity gaps by mode, age, disability, domicile and campus.
-Programme teams get concise, anonymised briefings on assessment, teaching, timetabling and organisation, plus export‑ready outputs for boards and action plans—so changes are targeted, evidenced and visible to students.
+Student Voice Analytics turns open-text feedback into actionable priorities for finance programmes and the wider student life environment.
+It tracks topics and sentiment by year and cohort, compares like-for-like with sector peers across subject groupings, and surfaces equity gaps by mode, age, disability, domicile, and campus (see sentiment analysis for UK universities for how sentiment is measured).
+Programme teams get concise, anonymised briefings on assessment, teaching, timetabling, and organisation, plus export-ready outputs for boards and action plans, so changes are targeted, evidenced, and visible to students.
+Explore Student Voice Analytics to see finance-specific themes and benchmark your results against the sector.

 Request a walkthrough